aws-samples/rds-custom-sqlserver-onboard-existing-vpc/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+## Onboard RDS Custom SQL Server in an existing VPC Environment

+A CloudFormation Template that helps you onboard RDS Custom SQL Server in an existing VPC environment.
-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+This sample code is made available under the MIT-0 license.
 See the LICENSE file.